 Support for Rural Teachers & Teachers of Color

-Bemidji State University’s Department of Professional Education received grant funding to recruit and support future teachers.
-This includes adding a high school concurrent enrollment course and funding to support teacher candidates of color.
-We would like to express our gratitude to the Collaborative Urban and Greater Minnesota Educators of Color Grant (CUGMEC) and the Rural Schools Collaborative Grant.
+Bemidji State University’s School of Education received grant funding to recruit and support future teachers.
+This includes adding a high school concurrent enrollment course.
+We would like to express our gratitude to the Rural Schools Collaborative Grant and Margaret A. Cargil Philanthropy.
 These grants will be implemented under the new Amikwiish initiative to support rural teachers and teachers of color.
 Amikwiish is an Ojibwe word meaning a beaver lodge.

 Contact